The Product Design Process

 Iteratively Test and Refine Ideas

+Test your hypotheses by gathering data and user feedback to validate or invalidate them.
 Take all the ideas that were generated during discovery and create something you can use to present them to users and get feedback.
 Start with a wide range of ideas initially, perhaps even including bad ideas, to gain insight into user reactions and why some things work better than others.
-Iteratively develop concepts from sketch or wireframe to more and more developed visual design mockups, prototypes or animations, incorporating feedback from each iteration into the next.
+Iteratively develop concepts from sketch or wireframe to more and more developed visual design mockups, prototypes or animations, getting feedback on each iteration and incorporating it into the next.

 Build and Document

-Create artifacts for engineering.
+Create what engineering needs to build it.
+Regular conversation is an essential communication tool during this phase.
+The amount of documentation needed varies with the size and structure of the team.
 Ideally much is already communicated in a living style guide that is shared with engineering.
 Update the style guide with any new interface patterns or components and generate any screen-ready assets.
-Produce or update any related support content.
+Produce screen-ready graphic assets and create or update any related support content.

 Confirm and Iterate